langchain-ai/langgraph/docs/docs/tutorials/auth/getting_started.md

 pip install -e .
 langgraph dev
 ```
+If everything works, the server should start and open the studio in your browser.

 > - 🚀 API: http://127.0.0.1:2024
 > - 🎨 Studio UI: https://smith.langchain.com/studio/?baseUrl=http://127.0.0.1:2024
 > - 📚 API Docs: http://127.0.0.1:2024/docs
 >
 > This in-memory server is designed for development and testing.
 > For production use, please use LangGraph Cloud.

-If everything works, the server should start and open the studio in your browser.

 Now that we've seen the base LangGraph app, let's add authentication to it!
+In part 1, we will start with a hard-coded token for illustration purposes.
+We will get to a "production-ready" authentication scheme in part 3, after mastering the basics.

 ## Adding Authentication

 The [`Auth`](../../cloud/reference/sdk/python_sdk_ref.md#langgraph_sdk.auth.Auth) object lets you register an authentication function that the LangGraph platform will run on every request.
 This function receives each request and decides whether to accept or reject.

 Create a new file `src/security/auth.py`.
-This is where we'll our code will live to check if users are allowed to access our bot:
+This is where our code will live to check if users are allowed to access our bot:

 ```python
 from langgraph_sdk import Auth